World War One (animals)

 Videos

-These videos have some interesting information on the many roles of dogs, horses and donkeys etc. in World War 1 including some that have received medals.
+These videos have some interesting information on the many roles of dogs, horses, donkeys, and more in World War One, including some that have received medals.

 From the results page, select the type Videos.